-Due to the floating conversion price of the debentures that applies when we choose to repay the debentures in shares, we would need to issue approximately ten million shares to the holders of the debentures, assuming that stock prices remain in their recent price range.
+Due to the floating conversion price of the debentures that applies when we choose to repay the debentures in shares, we would need to issue approximately ten to thirteen million shares to the holders of the debentures, assuming that stock prices remain in their recent price range.
 The number of shares that we may have to issue to the debenture holders could increase significantly if our stock price declines from the current price range.
-In addition, we would have to issue approximately five million shares if the debenture holders exercise their Series A and B warrants, an additional approximately five million shares would be issued upon exercise of their Series C warrants and finally, an additional approximately five million shares would be issued upon exercise D and E warrants pro rata subsequent to the exercise of the Series C warrants.
+In addition, we would have to issue approximately 2.5 million shares if the debenture holders exercise their Series A warrants, an additional approximately five million shares would be issued upon exercise of their Series C warrants and finally, an additional approximately five million shares would be issued upon exercise of their Series D and E warrants pro rata subsequent to the exercise of the Series C warrants.
 The future potential dilution due to exercise of the above warrants could be increased if the full ratchet anti-dilution provision applicable to the exercise price of the warrants is triggered.
 This future potential dilution would likely depress our stock price, making it difficult for us to consummate a future equity financing.

-As of March 31, 2007 we were in technical default under the October 2006 debentures, because of non-payment of the Monthly Redemption Amounts which became due beginning on February 1, 2007.
-We are currently in negotiations with the debenture holders regarding the form of payment of these Monthly Redemption Amounts, which may be in the form of shares of our common stock or cash.
+As of September 30, 2007 we were in technical default under the October 2006 debentures, because of non-payment of the Monthly Redemption Amounts which became due beginning on February 1, 2007.